What is Harvoni?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
-Whether Harvoni can harm an unborn baby is unknown.
 Pregnancy should be avoided during combination treatment with Harvoni and ribavirin and for 6 months after completion of the treatment.
 Talk to your health care provider about the risks and benefits of taking Harvoni during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of Harvoni during pregnancy.
+Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Harvoni may affect the way other medicines or products work, and other medicines or products may affect how Harvoni works.
 Ask your health care provider if there are interactions between Harvoni and the other medicines you take.